 Those with plantar hyperhidrosis -- or sweaty feet -- often find themselves contending with athlete’s foot, nail fungus, blisters, soggy footwear, or continually cold feet.

-What Causes Sweaty Feet?
+Causes of Sweaty Feet

 Pinpointing the exact cause behind these bouts of extreme sweating continues to prove challenging for researchers, but there’s possibly a hereditary connection.
 Thanks, fam.